-Initially, No.5 reminded me of a Song without Words by Mendelssohn Bartholdy: indeed, nicely depicting the calm, serene atmosphere of a summer night.
+Initially, No.5 reminded me of a Song without Words by Mendelssohn Bartholdy.
+Indeed, nicely depicting the calm, serene atmosphere of a summer night.
 One can hear the song of a nightingale, maybe a gentle wind playing with the leaves of a tree.
 But almost unnoticeably (for the listener), the music gets more intricate.
 The right hand deploys virtuosic cadenza-like chains of wide-spanning figurations, espressivo, dolcissimo, jeu perlé.
-The composer resorted to three staves in order to keep the notation readable.
+Lyapunov resorted to three staves in order to keep the notation readable.
 And yet, apart from the central, broad climax, the piece remains marvelously atmospheric, serene, despite all the technical challenges!
 Keeping the atmosphere in this study requires excellent dynamic control.
 The rendition we heard left nothing to wish for!

-“Tempête” is the appropriate title for No.6: neckbreakingly rapid triplet figures in both hands, spanning the width of the keyboard, depict storm winds, lightnings.
+“Tempête” is the appropriate title for No.6!
+Neckbreakingly rapid triplet figures in both hands, spanning the width of the keyboard, depict storm winds, lightnings.
 Amidst all this, a melody line, at times in the right hand, then in the bass etc., can be heard almost throughout the piece.
 Fascinating!

 II.
 Ronde des Fantômes

 Finally, No.10, Lesghinka, was the culmination of the recital.
 And it is also the culmination of Lyapunov’s op.11.
 This strongly reminds of the Oriental Fantasy “Islamey”, op.18 by Mily Balakirev (1837 – 1910), once known as the “most difficult piece for piano of all time”.
-Lesghinka was indeed inspired by Islamey: it features some of the same (or similar) oriental tone / motifs and harmonies.
+Lesghinka was indeed inspired by Islamey.
+It features some of the same (or similar) oriental tone / motifs and harmonies.

 However, Lesghinka is vastly more restless, more complex in its texture (and in the impression on the listener).
 It mostly lacks Islamey‘s notorious tone repetitions, but instead employs wildly running, intricate accompanying lines.
 It also lacks Balakirev’s lyrical segments, instead (with the exception of a central Poco meno mosso section) remains furiously dramatic almost from beginning to end.

-But even in this dramatic climax, Konstantin Scherbakov’s playing remained unpretentious, expressive—and very impressive, indeed: one of today’s really big, big pianists!
+But even in this dramatic climax, Konstantin Scherbakov’s playing remained unpretentious, expressive—and very impressive, indeed!
+One of today’s really big, big pianists!